Image of the JLV logo with Venture Israel Fellowship written underneath

 Organizational Commitments

-• Support an Israel Engagement Team at the participant’s organization, which consists of the Fellow, at least one organizational professional as well as a few lay leaders
+• Support an Israel Engagement Team at the Fellow’s organization.
+The Team will consist of the Fellow, at least one organizational professional as well as two or more lay leaders.

 Important Dates to Know